vk17-starlord/Crafter_Online_Design_Platform/README.md

 8 Guide of UI UX design

-  a Stats on UI UX Design - Data analytics on UI UX Design with https://www.npmjs.com/package/ng2-charts
+  a Stats on UI UX Design

   b Tools Used for UI UX design